 In Revelation 1:9 John counts himself a companion of those churches who shared his experience of adversity and what he called the ‘kingdom and patience of Jesus Christ.’

-Throughout the first three chapters, there are singular expectations of a Danielic prophecy of heavenly intervention understood as both necessary and near and real (1:1, 3, and 7 cf. Daniel 7:13).
+Throughout the first three chapters, there are singular expectations of Danielic prophecies of heavenly intervention understood as both necessary, near, and real (Rev. 1:1, 3, and 7 cf. Dan.
+7:13).

-In chapter two the social environment is Jewish rather than Roman (2:9 cf. 3:9).
-For Jesus to call the Christian’s foes ‘the Synagogue of Satan’ in two instances is instructive because the Lord would never speak of Mithraic religion or Roman temples of worship, incense, and pagan sacifices in this way or by these terms.
+In chapter two the social environment is Jewish rather than Roman (Rev. 2:9 cf. 3:9).
+For Jesus to call the Christian’s foes ‘the Synagogue of Satan’ in two instances is instructive because the Lord would never speak of Mithraic religion or Roman temples of worship, incense, and pagan sacrifices in this way or by these terms.
 Again, Revelation 2:24-25 portends that some established power arrangement will soon lose its grip and succumb to the will of Jesus in the then-impending future.

 Again, what stands out in chapter one is Revelation 1:1, 1:3, and 1:7 but in chapters two, verses 2:9, and 2:24-26 represent the same truth; in these verses it is clear that a change of civilization or power arrangement is waiting in the wings and the Christians to whom these letters originally came are the specific and primary beneficiaries.
-Revelation chapter 1:7 harks back to Daniel 7:13 and Matthew 24:30 and Jude 14, not Acts 1:9-11 or Acts 2:33-36 where traditional beliefs insist that Daniel 7:13 speaks of the Ascension, rather than the return of the Son.
-This misunderstanding is the cause of confusion and leads, ultimately, to the misinterpretation of the meaning of the book of Revelation where even something as glaring as Revelation 3:11 spoken as a definite promise to the church at Philadelphia escapes notice or is not taken seriously as a credible possibility under any circumstances.
+Revelation chapter 1:7 also harks back to Daniel 7:13 and Matthew 24:30 and Jude 14, not Acts 1:9-11 or Acts 2:33-36 where traditional beliefs insist that Daniel 7:13 speaks of the ascension, rather than the return of the Son in power and glory.
+This misunderstanding is the cause of massive disorientation and confusion and leads, ultimately, to the misinterpretation of the entire meaning of the book of Revelation where even something as glaring as Revelation 3:11 spoken as a definite promise to the church at Philadelphia escapes notice or is not taken seriously as a credible possibility under any circumstances.

 The Second Section: Chapters 4-5

 In Revelation chapters 4 and 5 John finds himself in the heights of heavenly realms where multitudes in thousands of thousands surround the Father and the Son to watch what is essentially a sacred ceremony of epic and consequential proportions.
 And in the preceeding there they direct their concerns to the accomplished passion of our Lord and the impending outbreak of retributions against the perpetrators who on earth are blissfully unaware of what is about to happen, even while they are at large.
-Meanwhile, the holy ones have not forgotten the recent intrigues of Judæa against him in whom no fault could be found.
+Meanwhile, the holy ones of the heavenly council have not forgotten the recent intrigues of Judæa against him in whom no fault could be found.

 The Third Section: Revelation 6-8

-Revelation chapters 6-8 depict four terrors.
-These arrive on four horses of four different colors.
+Revelation chapters 6-8 depict four terrors; these arrive on four horses of four different colors.
 They are agents of God’s holy war, riding on a red, black, and green horse.
-They race to the Holy Land to inflict a series of tragic Acts of God.
-These measures are initiated against a world which will instantly suspect that it has come face to face with the Great Day of the wrath of the Lamb, and who shall be able to stand?3
+They race to the Holy Land to inflict a series of tragic Acts of God which are punitive measures initiated against a world that instantly (and correctly) suspects that it has come face to face with the great day of the wrath of the Lamb, and who shall be able to stand?3

-Now, the Judæans, themselves (or at least an exclusivist section of that nation) had been planning a holy war, assisted by angels, for a very long time, since the murderous outrages of King Alexander (ca. 93 B.C.4).
-A badly damaged copy of their war plans was one of seven manuscripts discovered from the caves adjacent to the Dead Sea, in 1947.
+Now, the Judæans, themselves (or at least an exclusivist section of that nation) had been planning a holy war, assisted by angels, for a very long time, since the murderous outrages of King Alexander Jannaeus, the Hasmonean (ca. 93 B.C.).
+A badly damaged copy of their war plans was one of seven manuscripts discovered in the caves adjacent to the Dead Sea, in 1947.4

-The First Seal: A white horse whose rider held a bow goes forth to conquer.
+The First Seal: (Rev. 6:2) a white horse whose rider held a bow goes forth to conquer.

-The Second Seal: A red horse whose rider wielded a sword to unleash civil unrest.
+The Second Seal: (Rev. 6:3) a red horse whose rider wielded a sword to unleash civil unrest.

-The Third Seal: A black horse whose rider had a pair of balances to cause the price of food to skyrocket to a penny for a measure of wheat and three measures of barley to be sold for a penny, but oil and wine remained unaffected by these price fluctuations.
+The Third Seal: (Rev. 6:5) a black horse whose rider had a pair of balances to cause the price of food to skyrocket to a penny for a measure of wheat and three measures of barley to be sold for a penny, but oil and wine remained unaffected by these serious price fluctuations.

-The Fourth Seal: A green horse whose rider was followed by death and hell.
+The Fourth Seal: (Rev. 6:7) a green horse whose rider was followed by death and hell.
 A slaughter, hunger, and death by means of the sword, starvation, and beasts of the earth followed in his wake.

-Fifth Seal (6:9) the cumulative atrocities from Stephen to the sixth decade of the first century5 cry out to God from under the altar in Herod’s Temple.
-The sense of urgency and the immediacy of the punishment for their untimely and brutal demise is clearly near.
+The Fifth Seal (Rev. 6:9) the cumulative atrocities from Stephen to the sixth decade of the first century cry out to God from under the altar in the Second Temple.
+The sense of urgency and the immediacy of the punishment for their untimely and brutal demise is clearly near.5

-Chapter 7, a truly controversial passage, especially since the advent of 19th century Second Adventism and the rise of the self-styled Jehovah’s Witness doomsday sect.
-Sectarian groups have tended to develop doctrines around this passage to bolster their exclusionary ideologies and “own” the right to determine who has salvation.
-But the passage makes no sense if it is disentangled from its Jewish first-century setting and set off into the remaining years of 19th-century American religious expectations.
+But the passage makes no sense at all if it is disentangled from its Jewish first-century setting and set off into the remaining years of 19th-century American religious expectations.
 It defies logic to hijack Revelation 7’s one hundred and forty-four thousand Israelites or its great multitude of Gentiles to conceive of their eluding God’s wrath against the Jewish State.
 It does an incredible amount of violence to conceive of these elect being chosen an entire twenty centuries removed from all the action that tightly defines the book of Revelation.
 Why not preserve and honor Revelation’s inner integrity and complexity as a narrative deeply relevant to its first audience?

 In light of Ezekiel chapter 9, and 9:4-5 in particular, the sealing of the Jews and Israelites who embraced Jesus, the Apostles, and the Brit Chadashah make all the sense in the world, especially considering what comes next, in chapters 8-16.